Trauma-Informed Therapy

 Signs and Symptoms of Trauma

-Trauma can manifest differently for everyone.
-Common signs and symptoms include (but are not limited to):
+Trauma manifests differently for everyone.
+Common signs include:

 -

-Physical: Chronic pain, headaches, gastrointestinal issues, fatigue, sleep disturbances, a heightened startle response.
+Physical: Chronic pain, headaches, fatigue, digestive issues, sleep disturbances, heightened startle response.

 -

-Mental: Difficulty concentrating, memory problems, intrusive thoughts, confusion, difficulty making decisions, or a sense of disorientation.
+Cognitive: Difficulty concentrating, memory issues, intrusive thoughts, confusion, or disorientation.

 -

-Emotional: Anxiety, depression, emotional numbness, mood swings, persistent feelings of fear, guilt, or shame, along with coping mechanisms like addictions.
+Emotional: Anxiety, depression, numbness, mood swings, persistent fear, guilt, shame, or reliance on coping mechanisms.

 -